-A registrar may be temporarily relieved of his/her duties by the secretary of the state if he/she (1) failed to earn or maintain certification or (2) is the subject of an investigation related to his or her duties resulting from a statement filed with SEEC by the secretary.
+A registrar may be temporarily relieved of their duties by the secretary of the state if they (1) fail to earn or maintain certification or (2) is the subject of an investigation related to his or her duties resulting from a statement filed with SEEC by the secretary.
 The secretary may issue written instruction to the registrar to appear before her on a specified date and at a specified time.
-The instruction must cite the reasons why it was issued and inform the registrar that the purpose of the appearance is to determine whether to temporarily relieve him or her of duty. ($\S9-190$ b)
+The instruction must cite the reasons why it was issued and inform the registrar that the purpose of the appearance is to determine whether to temporarily relieve him or her of duty. (§9-190b)